alexgleith/land-xml-to-geojson/README.md

 This was an effort to write a LandXML to GeoJSON converter.

-While it does work in a limited way, and only for the easy parcels, I gave up because there is no relationship between a local horizontal datum and the 'real world' of GeoJSON coordinates in WGS84.
+While it does work in a limited way, and only for the easy parcels, it will only work for simple cases where there are real world coordinates.

-So, buyer beware.
-This is a harder thing to do than I thought!
+Also note that two cases are unhandled, currently: `Curves` and `IrregularLines`.
+TODO: implement some kind of solution for these!

 ##
 To develop, set up the dependencies with `yarn` or `npm install`.